MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/lync-cert/sbcs-lync-server.md

 # Session border controllers qualified for Lync Server

-Listed below are the session border controllers (SBCs) along with the necessary firmware combinations that have been independently qualified with Lync Server.
-We recommend you visit the vendor's web site for the latest information about protocol, capacity, country support, and documentation including a Quick Start Guide, release notes, and any known issues.
+The following session border controllers (SBCs) and relevant firmware combinations have been independently qualified with Lync Server.

+We that recommend you visit the vendor's web site for the latest information.

 ## Qualified for Microsoft Lync Server 2013
 <table border="1" cellpadding="5" cellspacing="" class="grid" width="100%">